seperot/sepe-devblog/src/pages/making-wear-os/index.md

 android:resource="@drawable/preview_digital_circular" />
 ```

-The last part is identifying it as a watch face
+The last part is identifying it as a watch face.

 ```xml
 <intent-filter>